-You are about to visit one of the Italian regions abundant in history, monuments and natural beauty, Campania is definitely the place for the most demanding travellers, a place where you can satisfy every taste and request.
+You are about to visit one of the Italian regions abundant in history, monuments and natural beauty, Campania is definitely the place for the most demanding travelers, a place where you can satisfy every taste and request.

 The six sites declared World Heritage by UNESCO are, for Campania, a perfect presentation, in addition to the main attractions, however, there is a world to discover, including spectacular coastlines, festivals and rituals of tradition without forgetting the villages and its excellent food and wine.